Punjab cabinet reshuffled on PM’s orders

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: On the instructions of Prime Minister Imran Khan, portfolios of different ministers including those of Information and Local Governments have been changed.
+LAHORE: On the instructions of Prime Minister Imran Khan, portfolios of different ministers, including those of Information and Local Government, have been changed.

 Mohammed Basharat Raja, who was holding the portfolio of Law, Parliamentary Affairs and Local Governments, will now serve as minister for Law, Parliamentary Affairs and Social Welfare, Baitul Maal.